avidflyer17/audit-server/README.md

 ## 🛠️ Development

-JavaScript assets are split into ES modules and bundled for the browser.
-Install Node.js dependencies and use the provided npm scripts:
+If you modify the JavaScript modules under `audits/scripts`, rebuild the bundled viewer and run the linters:

 ```bash
 npm install